A Chinese Continuous Sign Language Dataset Based on Complex Environments: Experiment

 As can be seen from Table \RNum{6}, TFNet achieves highly competitive results compared to other advanced models.
 On the RWTH dataset, TFNet attains a validation error rate of 18.7\% and a test error rate of 18.6\%, performing excellently among all compared methods.
 Compared to the closest method, TwoStream-SLR\cite{chen2022two}, TFNet achieves a lower error rate on the test set, indicating that TFNet not only fits the training data well but also generalizes effectively to unseen data.
 On the RWTH-T dataset, TFNet has a validation error rate of 18.0\% and a test error rate of 19.1\%, showing equally good performance.
 Relative to TwoStream-SLR, TFNet exhibits lower errors on the validation set, suggesting that TFNet is more reasonable in terms of model selection and hyperparameter tuning.
 Additionally, TFNet performs slightly better than TwoStream-SLR on the test set, which further confirms the generalization ability of TFNet.
 On the CSL-Daily dataset, TFNet achieves the best performance on this dataset compared to other methods with a validation error rate of 25.1\% and a test error rate of 23.5\%.
 Compared with the closest method TwoStream-SLR, TFNet shows better performance on the validation set and a significant improvement on the test set, indicating that TFNet possesses strong adaptability and robustness when dealing with large-scale complex sign language data.

-In Table \RNum{7}, we compare the performance of various CSLR methods on the CE-CSL dataset.
-As shown in Table \RNum{7}, the test results of our proposed model on CE-CSL indicate its superior performance.
-We also analyze the performance of TFNet on CE-CSL from both quantitative and qualitative perspectives.
+In Table \RNum{6}, we compare the performance of various CSLR methods on the CE-CNSL dataset.
+As shown in Table \RNum{6}, the test results of our proposed model on CE-CNSL indicate its superior performance.
+We also analyze the performance of TFNet on CE-CNSL from both quantitative and qualitative perspectives.

-\textbf{Quantitative Analysis:} To evaluate the effectiveness of the proposed model, we conduct comparative experiments on the CE-CSL dataset.
-The results reveale significant advantages of our method.
-According to the data in Table \RNum{7}, our model achieve WER of 42.1\% and 41.9\% on the validation and test sets respectively.
+\textbf{Quantitative Analysis:} To evaluate the effectiveness of the proposed model, we conduct comparative experiments on the CE-CNSL dataset.
+The results reveal significant advantages of our method.
+According to the data in Table \RNum{6}, our model achieve WER of 42.1\% and 41.9\% on the validation and test sets respectively.
 Compared to the closest CSLR model MAM-FSD, which have WER values of 44.9\% and 44.7\% on the validation and test sets, our model demonstrates a reduction of 2.8\%, highlighting the superiority of our proposed model in sign language recognition.

-\textbf{Qualitative Analysis:} To delve deeper and provide an intuitive demonstration of the performance of different models in recognizing Chinese continuous sign language datasets in complex environments, we select several CSLR models and analyze their test results on the CE-CSL dataset.
-The analyzed results in Table \RNum{8}, aiming to offer a more intuitive perspective.
-With the results in Table \RNum{8}, we find that the TFNet model has the lowest recognition error rate, marking it as having the best recognition performance.
+\textbf{Qualitative Analysis:} To delve deeper and provide an intuitive demonstration of the performance of different models in recognizing Chinese continuous sign language datasets in complex environments, we select several CSLR models and analyze their test results on the CE-CNSL dataset.
+The analyzed results in Table \RNum{7}, aiming to offer a more intuitive perspective.
+With the results in Table \RNum{7}, we find that the TFNet model has the lowest recognition error rate, marking it as having the best recognition performance.
 This result reflects the model's excellent capability in handling complex backgrounds and continuous sign language videos.